Retail Commodity Survey (RCS)

 During data collection, on-line edits are performed to check for consistency between the current period's data and the last period's data.
 If the commodities reported for the current period are inconsistent with the previous period, the data are verified with the respondent.
 Edits to ensure that the captured information is numerically valid and that all data fields are completed are also performed, as well as edits to ensure that the reporting period dates are valid.

 An automated imputation system is used to impute for missing or erroneous data.
 Non-respondents, as well as respondents with one or more fields flagged for imputation (due to incomplete or inconsistent data identified during the editing process), are subject to imputation.
-Since the RCS sample is monthly-based, the imputation system processes the data for one reference month at a time.
-The system makes use of the auxiliary information available from MRTS.
+Since the Retail Commodity Survey (RCS) sample is monthly-based, the imputation system processes the data for one reference month at a time.
+The system makes use of the auxiliary information available from the Monthly Retail Trade Survey (MRTS).
 Since all retailers in RCS are also in MRTS, the total sales for each record is obtained from the MRTS file after the MRTS edit and imputation process has been completed.
-The commodity fields are then imputed one at a time using the following methods.
+The commodity fields are then imputed one at a time.

-For non-respondents, the system uses the most recent historical data available to determine which commodities are sold by the retailer.
-RCS uses adjusted historical imputation to impute for total non-response.
+Firstly, the system uses the most recent historical data available to determine which commodities are sold by the retailer.
+The system then imputes a sales value by commodity.
+Different methods are used given available information.
+The first method to be used by the system is deductive imputation when possible.
+Then, for the remaining missing values, historical imputation is used to impute commodity values.
 Data from the retailer for the same month of the previous year is used.
 If that data is unavailable, the previous month data is used.

-The commodity values for the new car dealers industry (NAICS 441110) are derived in a different manner than the other industries.
-Since commodity distributions are collected in the responses to the New Motor Vehicle Dealer Commodity Survey, these distributions are applied to the MRTS retail sales for this industry to derive commodity distributions for each individual new car dealer.
+The commodity values for the new car dealers industry (code 441110 of the North American Industry Classification System) are derived in a different manner than the other industries.
+Since commodity distributions are collected in the responses to the New Motor Vehicle Survey, these distributions are applied to the Monthly Retail Trade Survey retail sales for this industry to derive commodity distributions for each individual new car dealer.

 Estimation is a process that approximates unknown population parameters using only the part of the population that is included in a sample.
-Inferences about these unknown parameters are then made, using the sample data and associated survey design.
-This stage uses Statistics Canada's Generalized Estimation System (GES).
+Inferences about these unknown parameters are then made, using the sample data and associated survey design, such as design weight.
+This stage uses Statistics Canada's Generalized Estimation System.

-Since the MRTS and RCS samples are monthly-based, commodity estimates and their variances are calculated for each month of the quarter.
+Since the MRTS and RCS samples are monthly-based, commodity estimates and their variances are calculated for each month.
 The variances are derived directly from a stratified simple random sample without replacement.
-The monthly estimates are summed to obtain commodity estimates for the quarter.
-An approximation of the variances of the quarterly estimates is then calculated.
-The monthly commodity values are summed to produce quarterly commodity values and the variances are approximated as if respondents had reported on a quarterly basis.
+For quarterly estimations, the monthly estimates are summed to obtain commodity estimates for the quarter.
+Variance of the quarterly estimates is calculated as if respondents had reported on a quarterly basis.